 In Design and Technology, our children are encouraged to develop an awareness of their environment, the world around them and how technology can be used to solve problems.
 The children use the skills they have learnt to design and create a variety of models and projects linked to their own experiences.
 They are given opportunities to experiment with a range of materials and to make decisions about which materials would be most suitable for their design.
 At the end of a project, children evaluate their models and look at how their work could be improved for future designs.

 Children at John Hampden enjoy a music curriculum which includes them being actively involved in using and developing their singing voices, exploring body percussion and whole body actions, and learning to handle and play simple classroom percussion instruments.
 Through a range of whole school, class group and individual activities, children have the opportunity to explore sound, listen actively, compose and perform.
 They also experience many different music styles from different places, culture and times.
 The musical elements of pitch, rhythm, dynamics, tempo and structure are experienced and explored throughout the music curriculum.
-Music is an integral part of the classroom , assemblies, celebrations and Golden Time, and is integrated across the KS1 curriculum.
+Music is an integral part of the classroom, assemblies, school celebrations and is integrated across the KS1 curriculum.

-From their time in Foundation Stage, children experience regular Philosophy for Children (P4C) sessions.
-P4C is at the heart of what John Hampden Infant School is all about.
-It encapsulates the ethos, vision and values that focus on learning as a community and developing the individual as a caring, thinking individual who develops a love of learning ‘caring, sharing, taking turns, we learn to love, we love to learn’.
-We believe children are inquisitive by nature; P4C nurtures their questioning and wondering and challenges their own and each other’s thinking.
+From their time in Foundation Stage, children experience regular Philosophy activities.
+Thinking skills are at the heart of what The John Hampden School Wendover is all about.
+Teaching encapsulates the ethos, vision and values that focus on learning as a community and developing the individual as a caring, thinking individual who develops a love of learning ‘caring, sharing, taking turns, we learn to love, we love to learn’.
+We believe children are inquisitive by nature; Philosophy and thinking skills teaching nurtures their questioning and wondering and challenges their own and each other’s thinking.

 We aim to help our children develop into effective, critical and creative thinkers and to take responsibility for their own learning in a caring and collaborative environment by providing practical opportunities for them to develop good thinking, questioning and communication skills.
-P4C sessions are also used to develop children’s basic skills and dispositions that will enable them to contribute to a pluralistic British society.
-Through the use of P4C we aim to create a caring classroom situation where children; learn to listen to and respect each other and make links between matters of personal concern such as; love, growing up, friendship, bullying, fairness and the schools Golden Rules.
+Sessions are also used to develop children’s basic skills and dispositions that will enable them to contribute to a pluralistic British society.
+Through the use of philosophy and thinking skills teaching we aim to create a caring classroom situation where children; learn to listen to and respect each other and make links between matters of personal concern such as; love, growing up, friendship, bullying, fairness and the schools behaviour expectations.
 We also cover more general philosophical issues such as; tolerance, rules of law, change, personal identity, free will, space, time, truth, safety, science, religion, history and the future.